Shorthand/shorthand_connect_wordpress/README.md

 1. Download the shorthand_connect directory and place it in your ```{WORDPRESS_INSTALL}/wp_content/plugins/``` directory.
 2. Go to ```Wordpress Admin > Plugins``` and select ```Activate``` on Shorthand Connect
-3. Collect your User ID and Token by doing ```curl -d "username=USERNAME&password=PASSWORD" https://app.shorthand.com/token/new.json``` (substituting USERNAME and PASSWORD)
+3. Collect your User ID and Token by doing ```curl -d "username=USERNAME&password=PASSWORD" https://app.shorthand.com/token/new.json``` in terminal (substituting USERNAME and PASSWORD)
 4. Go to ```Settings > Shorthand```, and enter your ```Shorthand User ID``` and ```Shorthand API Token```
 5. (optional) add custom CSS here to make Shorthand stories compatible with your theme (an example is provided for the default Wordpress themes).